srbhr/Resume-Matcher/README.md

 3. **Key Terms Extraction**: Beyond keyword extraction, the tool uses textacy to identify the main key terms or themes in the job description.
 This step helps in understanding the broader context of what the resume is about.

-4. **Vector Similarity Using FastEmbedd**: The tool uses [FastEmbedd](https://github.com/qdrant/fastembed), a highly efficient embedding system, to measure how closely your resume matches the job description.
+4. **Vector Similarity Using FastEmbed**: The tool uses [FastEmbed](https://github.com/qdrant/fastembed), a highly efficient embedding system, to measure how closely your resume matches the job description.
 The more similar they are, the higher the likelihood that your resume will pass the ATS screening.

 <br/>